 All of the committees operate to approved terms of reference and specified membership and there is an approved Scheme of Delegation.
 Copies of the minutes of Corporation meetings are available from the Clerk.

 In addition, Corporation Members also undertake a range of training to support and develop their understanding of the College.

-Membership of the Corporation is broadly defined within the Instrument of Government and, within these parameters, the Corporation has agreed the following profile of Governors:
+Membership of the Corporation is broadly defined within the Instrument of Government and, within these parameters, the Corporation has agreed the following profile of Corporation Members:

 This profile seeks to maximise the College’s opportunities to involve all key stakeholders.

 The Search and Governance Committee of the Corporation is responsible for all membership issues and no appointments can be made to the Corporation without advice from the Search Committee.
 The Corporation is committed to embracing diversity and aims to attract Corporate Members from a wide range of background who can offer the following:

 Anyone who is interested in serving on the Board should contact Jackie Eayrs, the Clerk to the Corporation by email: firstname.lastname@example.org